We tested Samsung's cheapest 5G Galaxy phone, and it's not bad

-The Samsung Galaxy A32 5G offers a big screen, an attractive design and 5G connectivity for super fast data speeds, and tops it off with an affordable price of only $280 (£249, AU$480) -- currently on sale for even less -- making it one of the cheapest 5G phones you can buy right now.
+The Samsung Galaxy A32 5G offers a big screen, an attractive design and 5G connectivity for super fast data speeds, and tops it off with an affordable price of only $280 (£249, AU$480) -- currently even less with a trade-in -- making it one of the cheapest 5G phones you can buy right now.
 It's a big departure from the supercharged Galaxy S21 Ultra with its $1,200 price tag, but is this budget handset still worth considering?

 Read more: Here are all the rumors about the Galaxy S21 FE and Galaxy S22.